codywilbourn/sysadvent/take_that_vacation.md

 Consider just some of the following questions as you design your solution:

-* What happens if the state keeps changing between bad and good?
+* What happens if the state keeps changing between bad and good, a condition known as flapping?
 * When _don't_ you want this fix to automatically take place?
 * What happens if the fix fails mid-step?
 * Will the automatic resolution conflict with any intentional work, like downtimes, upgrades, or patching?